 Figure 3 shows a scatter plot that depicts the correlation between union density of an area and the residual earnings from a regression of the log mean offspring income on the log mean parent income of that area.
 Since the residual captures the earnings that are not associated with parental income, it can measure the mobility of all offspring in an area.
 The figure presents the positive association between the unionization of a community and the future income of children brought up in that community, controlling for their parents’ incomes.
-The 2011–2012 income (controlling for parents’ income) for the 1980–1982 birth cohort is higher if they grew up in the commuting zones with higher union density.
+The 2011–12 income (controlling for parents’ income) for the 1980–82 birth cohort is higher if they grew up in the commuting zones with higher union density.

-To estimate the magnitude of the effect of union density on the 2011–2012 income of persons who had resided in that zone, we use the following model:
+To estimate the magnitude of the effect of union density on the 2011–12 income of persons who had resided in that zone, the following model is used:

 (4)

 where i indexes commuting zone (CZ), o indexes offspring, and p indexes their parents. measures the average income of parents in the ith CZ over 1996-2000, and measures the average income of offspring in the same CZ.
 The union density figure is for 1986, which is when the young persons would have been 4–6 years old.
 Because relative union density by area is a stable statistic, the results should be similar for union density over other time periods.
-To reduce the potential that the effect of unionism will be confounded with that of other area variables, the X vector in the regression controls for a large set of covariates, including many that could be channels for unionism to increase mobility such as, social capital, tax progressivity, the coverage of a state EITC, and lower child poverty, as listed in the note to Table 7.
+To reduce the potential that the effect of unionism will be confounded with that of other area variables, the X vector in the regression controls for a large set of covariates, including many that could be channels for unionism to increase mobility such as, social capital, tax progressivity, the coverage of a state Earned Income Tax Credit (EITC), and lower child poverty, as listed in the note to table 7.

-Column 1 of Table 7 gives the estimated coefficient on log of the mean parental income in CZ on the log of the mean of their offspring income with inclusion of various covariates.
+Column 1 of table 7 gives the estimated coefficient on log of the mean parental income in CZ on the log of the mean of their offspring income with inclusion of various covariates.
 The coefficient shows that a 10 percent increase in a CZ’s average parents’

-income increases the average income of offspring in that CZ by 6.2 percent—a larger IGE than we found in the regressions for individuals, possibly due to lower measurement error for area incomes or to neighborhood spillovers.
-When we add union density to the Column 2 regression, we find that an area’s union density is indeed positively related to its intergenerational mobility.
+income increases the average income of offspring in that CZ by 6.2 percent—a larger IGE than is found in the regressions for individuals, possibly due to lower measurement error for area incomes or to neighborhood spillovers.
+When union density is added to the column 2 regression, an area’s union density is indeed positively related to its intergenerational mobility.
 Column 3 puts the estimated union density effect to a stringent test by including dummy variables for each state.
-The coefficient on union density falls but still remains substantial—a 10 percent increase in union density is associated with a two percent increase in child income.
+The coefficient on union density falls but still remains substantial—a 10 percent increase in union density is associated with a 2 percent increase in child income.
 The robustness of the results strongly suggests that the positive relationship between parents’ unionism and offspring income is more than a correlation.

 Table 7: Estimated effect of area unionism on log (mean offspring income)